daveebbelaar/pgvectorscale-rag-solution/README.md

 ## Why PostgreSQL?

-Using PostgreSQL with the pgvector extension as your vector database offers several key advantages over dedicated vector databases:
+Using PostgreSQL with pgvectorscale as your vector database offers several key advantages over dedicated vector databases:

 - PostgreSQL is a robust, open-source database with a rich ecosystem of tools, drivers, and connectors.
 This ensures transparency, community support, and continuous improvements.

 - By using PostgreSQL, you can manage both your relational and vector data within a single database.
 This reduces operational complexity, as there's no need to maintain and synchronize multiple databases.

-- Timescale Vector enhances pgvector with faster search capabilities, higher recall, and efficient time-based filtering.
+- Pgvectorscale enhances pgvector with faster search capabilities, higher recall, and efficient time-based filtering.
 It leverages advanced indexing techniques, such as the DiskANN-inspired index, to significantly speed up Approximate Nearest Neighbor (ANN) searches.

-Timescale Vector builds on top of [pgvector](https://github.com/pgvector/pgvector), offering improved performance and additional features, making PostgreSQL a powerful and versatile choice for AI applications.
+Pgvectorscale Vector builds on top of [pgvector](https://github.com/pgvector/pgvector), offering improved performance and additional features, making PostgreSQL a powerful and versatile choice for AI applications.

 ## Prerequisites